-In plain-speak: Exercise can cut your anger down, but only when you find it enjoyable.
+Exercising can reduce your anger, but only when you find the activity enjoyable.

 Coming back, what Pels and Kleinert’s research indicates is that if you want to bring your anger down, and stop holding onto the hot coal, engage yourself in an exercise that you enjoy doing.

-That is the surprisingly easy way to control your anger.
+That is the surprisingly easy, practical, scientific way to control your anger.

 Post-Script: We’re happy to share with our readers that Dr Fabian Pels has endorsed this post on behalf of his research team.
 When we asked of his opinion, he emailed us to say: